superloopnetwork/superloop/README.md

 Prerequisite:
   1. netmiko - A HUGE thanks and shout out to Kirk Byers for developing the library!
+  2. snmp_helper.py - module written by Kirk Byers (https://github.com/ktbyers/pynet/blob/master/snmp/snmp_helper.py).

 Before we begin, I've constructed this application for easy database management by utilizing the power of YAML files.
-There are a combination of two YAML files that require management:
+There are a combination of three YAML files that require management:

   1. nodes.yaml
   2. templates.yaml
+  3. encrypted.yaml

 nodes.yaml acts as the inventory for all network devices.
 It must follow the format defined below as the application reads it in a specific method.
 ```